 Description of collection

-In 2007 the University of Hawaii at Manoa Library began developing, ScholarSpace, its first institutional repository.
-The mission for ScholarSpace is to store the intellectual works and unique collections of this academic community and to provide a permanent web location for those accessing these resources.
+In 2007, the University of Hawaiʻi at Mānoa (UHM) Library began developing its institutional repository, ScholarSpace (http://scholarspace.manoa.hawaii.edu).
+Its mission is to store the intellectual works and unique collections of this academic community and to provide an open and permanent web location for those accessing these resources.

 Description of internship

 In the Fall semester, interns will focus on open access issues.
 Projects will include assisting with Open Access Week and providing outreach to students and faculty about open access and ScholarSpace.

 In the Spring semester, interns will focus on institutional repository issues.
 Projects will include developing and managing ScholarSpace, and providing outreach to students and faculty about open access and ScholarSpace.

 - Reformatting and optimizing digital files (e.g. format conversion, OCR processing)

 - Researching practices and standards related to digital repositories and open access

 - Developing, promoting, and running Open Access Week programs

 - Administering ScholarSpace to make corrections and add new materials